 The unified online catalog of Eastern University Libraries may be accessed either through the deBlois Library webpage or the Warner Library webpage.
-Patrons wishing to request books may email their requests to firstname.lastname@example.org or leave a list at the Circulation Desk.
+Palmer and EU-affiliated patrons may log in with their Eastern University ID number and request books by clicking "Place Hold" for titles they would like.
 Books will be retrieved periodically throughout the day.
 (Books cannot be retrieved during evening hours or on Saturdays.)
 Please allow at least 4 hours for books to be retrieved.

 The E-card is used for library transactions for Seminary students, staff and faculty.
-Students must have their library privileges updated each semester by presenting a validated E-card.
+Students must have their library privileges updated each semester by presenting a valid E-card.

 Individuals claiming SEPTLA, CUTS, or TCLC affiliation must present a borrowing letter and valid ID from their institution.
 Palmer alumni and Friends of the Library will be issued library cards.

-There are no check-outs without a validated E-card, ID, or library card.
+There are no check-outs without a valid E-card, ID, or library card.
 NO EXCEPTIONS.
 Lending your E-card or library card to another individual may result in the permanent loss of library privileges.
 A replacement fee of $3.00 will be assessed for a lost library card.
-Lost E-cards must be replaced by Auxiliary Services.
+Lost E-cards must be replaced by Student Services at St. Davids.

 The borrower is responsible for the books borrowed.
 Do not lend borrowed items to another person.
 Items that are not returned or are returned damaged (this includes underlining, highlighting, etc.) are the responsibility of the borrower.
 If a book is already damaged when you are checking it out, please bring it to the attention of the circulation attendant.